saudexgpt/sms-frontend/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p> -->

-## About 3Core School Management System
+## About The School Management System

 This application is built to manage the affairs of schools.
 Actions are performed based on the permission of the user's role